loksland/choppy/README.md

 Will be added to end of layer comp names at start of string.
 Default ''.
 - **flags** (string)
 Default ''.
 A comma separated string list.
 General property that allows extended functionality.
 Can optionally be set in the layer comp name within brackets.
 Eg. `basename.png(flag1,flag2 etc)`.
+- **makeDir** (boolean)
+If set to true will attempt to create the export directory if it doesn't exist.
+Only the last directory in path will be made.

 ### {reg} Layer ###